On vector-valued functional equations with multiple recursive terms: Introduction

-In this work, we aim to extend the analysis in \cite{dimitriou2024markov} to the case where the focus is on vector-valued functional equations of the form given in \eqref{dimm}.
-Thus, also extending the analysis in \cite{adan} to the matrix-valued framework.
-Functional equations of the form in \eqref{basic0}, \eqref{dimm} arise naturally from the analysis of vector-valued recursions of the form
+A primary aim of this work is to extend the analysis in \cite{adan} to a matrix-valued framework.
+In particular, \eqref{opq} corresponds to a vector-valued analogue of equation (2) in \cite{adan}.
+Functional equations of the form \eqref{opq}, \eqref{basic0} arise naturally from the analysis of multiplicative vector-valued stochastic recursions of the form